DmShums/ga_lib/readme.md

 - relError: `double = 0` — the same as `absError`, but in relative.
 - reachBothErrorBounds: `bool = false` — do we need to achieve only one error or two at the same time.

 Also, the Solver class has a method `Individual solve(Population& population)` to get the solution of your problem.
+Also, this method has second optional argument: number of threads to run in parallel.
+By default, `std::thread::hardware_concurrency()`.

 #### Individual
 Abstract individual class.
 This class contains: